ThatGuyJacobee/Elite-Bot-Docs/docs/suggestfeature.md

 ## Configurating the feature

-Next, you have to configure the channel to send suggestions to using the "/suggestionchannel" command.
+Next, you have to configure the channel to send suggestions to using the "/suggestion channel" command.

 An example of configurating the channel: